grpc/grpc.io/content/docs/languages/dart/basics.md

 the channel, if necessary.

 Once the gRPC *channel* is setup, we need a client *stub* to perform RPCs.
-We get by creating a new instance of the `RouteGuideClient` object provided in the package we generated from our .proto.
+We get this by creating a new instance of the `RouteGuideClient` object provided in the package we generated from our .proto.

 ```dart